sujatha-m/Employee-Directory/README.md

 An Employee Directory application built using React components.
 The application manages component states and responds to user events.

-### Deployed Heroku URL
+### Deployed URL
-Click here to see live app:
+Click here to see live app: https://sujatha-m.github.io/react-employee-directory/

 ## Table of Contents
    * [User Story](#user-story)